kennysmithed/oels2020/oels_practical_wk7.md

 Remember that on each picture selection trial the participant hears a description ("the fresh dill" etc) and the clicks on one of two images.
 We can do this fairly straightforwardly using the `audio-button-response` plugin ([here is the documentation](https://www.jspsych.org/plugins/jspsych-audio-button-response/)): we specify a `stimulus` which is the audio file we want to play, and then we can make the buttons be images rather than text; you have seen buttons several times already, but never with images, so that involves something a bit new.

 You will notice that the directory for this experiment contains folders called `picture_selection_sounds` and `picture_selection_images`.
 Those contains all the sound files and images we should need.
 My example code just uses a few of these, but you can look at <a href="code/perceptual_stims.csv"> the full list of stimuli</a> to see the full list of what images and sounds are available and how they fit together.
 The important things at this point are:
 - For the critical trials (i.e. not filler trials), there are two versions of each sound file, called e.g. `fresh_dill.mp3` and `fresh_dill_man.mp3` - the `man` on the end signifies that this is a manipulated sound file, in this case with the initial sound in "dill" replaced with the ambiguous 24ms VOT segment (it's worth listening to the two files to see how subtle the difference is).
-So we can control whether the participant hears a manipulated sound or a normal sound just by changing the name of the sound file we play.
+We can control whether the participant hears a manipulated sound or a normal sound just by changing the name of the sound file we play.
 - The image files come in pairs (e.g. `fresh_dill.jpg` is paired with `dry_dill.jpg`), and the 'correct' image should have the same name as its sound file (i.e. `fresh_dill.mp3` goes with `fresh_dill.jpg`).

 So what we want to do on each picture selection trial is play the sound file and show two buttons with the pair of images.
-We'll start off doing this without images and with text instead, and gradually build up to the implementation that's in the code.
+We'll start off doing this without images and with text buttons instead, and gradually build up to the implementation that's in the code.

-Forgetting about images for a moment, we could build a simple seelction task like this:
+Forgetting about images for a moment, we could build a simple selection task like this:

 ```js
 var dill_trial = {type:'audio-button-response',